 You can access the film on Netflix beginning September 9th at 12:00am PST.

-There is no cost to screen the film, outside of a Netflix subscription.
+There is no cost to screen the film beyond a Netflix subscription.
 However, for group screenings, a one-time grant of permission is required.
-You can obtain a grant of permission by registering your event and agreeing to our terms.
+You can obtain a grant of permission by registering your event and agreeing to Netflix’s Terms & Conditions.

 Groups are free to promote their event in conjunction with our Social Dilemma Virtual Tour as a way to engage others in conversation about the issues featured in the film.
 We ask that these events are virtual or kept to small groups with strict social distancing protocols in place.
 To curb the spread of COVID-19 we are not supporting large scale in-person events at this time.

-For those who register with us we are offering a series of planning and discussion guides as well as exclusive bonus clips that dive deeper into the different dilemmas examined in the film.
-We also plan to promote events on our Tour page for those interested in making their event details public.
+For those who register with us, we are offering a series of planning, discussion and technical guides as well as exclusive bonus clips that dive deeper into the different dilemmas examined in the film.
+We also plan to promote some events on our Virtual Tour page for those interested in making their event details public.

 If you have access to an iPad you can download the film to your iPad from Netflix.
 Once downloaded, you can connect your iPad to either a TV or projector using an HDMI cable, which will allow you to share the film without internet connection or worry of streaming interruptions.

 Due to COVID-19 we are not able to participate in any in-person festivals until further notice.
-We are participating in a limited number of virtual festivals, however to protect the intellectual property of the film we are focusing on screening clips and/or participating in festival panels.
+We are participating in a limited number of virtual festivals, but, to protect the intellectual property of the film, we are focusing on screening clips and/or participating in festival panels.